na-na-hi/renget/archive/BillyVSPorygon.md

 Bill is a complete and utter mess.
 Large portions of his fur are mussed and disheveled.
 His dirty orange is slightly darker in some areas, leaving little room to the imagination as to what kind of wounds are hiding beneath.
 His teeth gnash as he tries to ignore the cripplingly unbearable aftermath of having several bursts of electricity course through his body as the path of least resistance.

 And on the other side is a hovering, bobbing Porygon.
-The blue Conversion 2 coating his flatly colored body blinks constantly between several states, as though his being finds it hard to keep existing.
-Despite needing no oxygen, it almost looks as if the living low-poly model is panting as well—perhaps a remnant of the human residing within the vessel.
+The red Conversion 2 coating his flatly colored body blinks constantly between several states, as though his being finds it hard to keep existing.
+Despite needing no oxygen, it almost looks as if the living low-poly model is panting as well—perhaps an obstinate remnant of the human residing within the vessel.
 A glowing Link Box floats above him, imitating his pitiful motions.

 Porygon was NOT a foe to be undermined.
-Human stubbornness had somehow led him to this moment as he had realized the potential of his newfound abilities upon reaching this world.
+Human stubbornness had somehow led him to this moment, having realized the potential of his newfound abilities upon reaching this world.
 He had amassed experience at an alarming rate, surely impressing any bystander witnessing his might...

 And yet, it plops to the ground with a noiseless fall.
 With its colors dulled, it lies inert.